PULPIT TODAY SERMONS

 When the Prophet Daniel interpreted Nebuchadnezzar’s dream of an enormous tree towering into the sky, he said: “Your Majesty, you are that tree” (4:22).

-And then the ministry Christ was often associated with trees: he taught about trees; told parables of trees; sought food from a tree; cursed a tree that didn’t bear fruit, and; he prophesied about an abundance of trees filling Israel’s desert in the last days.
-Ultimately, the chief mission of Christ was his crucifixion upon a tree.
+The ministry of Jesus was often associated with trees: He taught about trees; told parables of trees; sought food from a tree; cursed a tree that didn’t bear fruit; and he prophesied about an abundance of trees flourishing throughout Israel during the last days.
+Ultimately, His chief mission was to be crucified upon a tree.

-Here is how I want to apply this message.
-We know that Jesus likened Christians to “salt and light” in the world.
-But as the title of this message conveys, the Bible also uses the tree as a metaphor of the Christian’s state-of-being.
-And just as trees are stately, stationary objects—simply being what God designed them to be—Christians should appear in life similarly.
-Without ignoring any other duty of the Faith, God also wants you to simply “be.”
+(Application) Here is how I want to apply this message.
+We know that Jesus likened Christians to “salt and light,” but, as the title of this message suggests, the Bible also chooses the tree to represent the Christian’s state-of-being.
+And just as trees are stately, flourishing objects—simply being what God designed them to be—in like manner has God created Christians.
+Without ignoring any other duty of the Christian life, God also wants you to simply “be.”
 As Psalm 1 says, “like a tree planted by streams of water” (1:3).

 (Transition) With that in mind, let’s begin with God’s first assessment of trees and then apply that assessment to us.
 Our text is found in Genesis 2:8—9.